Optimal H\"older Continuity and Dimension Properties for SLE with Minkowski Content Parametrization: Crossing Estimates

 \begin{Remark} One step of the above argument does not work for $\kappa\in(4,8)$, i.e., the generalized restriction property does not hold for $\kappa>4$.
 One possible way to get around this issue is to work on a chordal SLE$_\kappa$ curve in $U_\delta$ from $-1$ to $1$ conditioned to avoid the two horizontal boundary segments of $U_\delta$.
 This law of such SLE is absolutely continuous w.r.t.\ $ \mu^\#_{Q;-1\to 1}|_{\{\cdot\cap(Q\sem U_\delta)=\emptyset\}}$.
 If we can prove that the integral of the Green's function for the conditional SLE$_\kappa$ curve in $U_\delta$ tends to $0$ as $\delta\to 0$, then we can follow the above proof to extend Lemma \ref{plrR3*} and Theorem \ref{not-Holder} to $\kappa\in(4,8)$.
 This requires some estimate of the Green's functions for this SLE curve, such as $G(z)\lesssim\dist(z,\pa U_\delta)$, which we do not have now. \end{Remark}

-\begin{Remark} For $\kappa\ge 8$, with $d=2$ we also have a self-similar SLE$_\kappa$ process of index $1/d$ with stationary increments.
-This is the SLE$_\kappa$ loop rooted at $\infty$ (cf.\ \cite[Remark 4.8]{loop}).
+\begin{Remark} For $\kappa\ge 8$, we have a self-similar SLE$_\kappa$ process of index $1/2$ with stationary increments.
+This is the SLE$_\kappa$ loop rooted at $\infty$ (now we have a probability measure, cf.\ \cite[Remark 4.8]{loop}).
 It is space-filling (visits every point in $\C$), and parametrized by the Lebesgue measure.
 We can prove that Lemma \ref{integrable*} still holds for $c\in(-2,0)$.
 To see this, note that (\ref{int-infty*}) holds because